nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 In any case, there was no reason to refuse.
 He was just grateful for her kindness in accepting his goodwill.

-When Sirone agreed, Kanya blushed.
+When Shirone agreed, Kanya blushed.

 Amy didn't like that part, but she couldn't timidly pick a fight about it, so she snorted and went to Tess.